nic-dgl-104-winter-2023/narendrach-research-reflection/README.md

 - I am working on my programming skills and language where it helps me in the project  and some other courses, by spending some time on the outcomes of this course.
 - By using javascript i have added some *onclick()* method calling alerts to my page in project and done some dynamic changes to the pages in the site.
 - Created some notification alerts for user informative alerts by spending some time across browsing things that i need.
+- While learning the java and javascript(in class) gives confidence that we can make our own logic without search or asking someone for help.
+- This helped me in making my project more interactive and user attention inaddition. these knowlwdge i have used in while clicking the buttons and also pop ups in the page that alerts user any warning or error in the operation.

 # Reflection of Style guide